A Neural Entity Coreference Resolution Review: Standard Datasets for Coreference Resolution

-However, all of aforementioned datasets created prior to 2017, are either very small in size like the ParCor dataset or aim towards a very specific Coreference Resolution task and are therefore an unsuitable replacement of the CoNLL 2012 as the benchmark dataset.
-Also, due to the recency of the newer datasets, created post 2017, they have not been thoroughly tested and they do not appear in modern research.
-As a result, none has been able to replace the CoNLL 2012 as the benchmark for the task of CR.
-The WikiCoref dataset represents an exception as it is being utilized for out of domain evaluation experiments.
+Effectively, all of aforementioned datasets created prior to 2017 are either very small in size like, the ParCor dataset, or aim towards a very specific Coreference Resolution tasks and are therefore an unsuitable replacement of the CoNLL 2012 as the benchmark dataset for unrestricted Coreference Resolution.
+Also, due to the recency of newer datasets, created post 2017, these have not been thoroughly tested and do not appear in modern research.
+As a result, none of them has been able to replace the CoNLL 2012, which is still being used to benchmark new CR approaches.
+The WikiCoref dataset represents an exception as it is being utilized for out-of-domain evaluation experiments, but does not serve as an actual replacement. {Similarly, the LitBank dataset has started to appear in the latest publications but serves as a supplementary performance evaluation dataset.}